Burmese Wikipedia: Events and promotions

 The Myanmar Computer Professionals Association had launched Wikipedia Myanmar project with the aim of expanding Wikipedia in 2010.

 The Burmese Wikipedia community had held their first joint workshop in Yangon, Burma (Myanmar) with the help of Telenor Myanmar in June 2014 to recruit new volunteers.
 The Burmese Wikipedia Forum was held at Dagon University in July 2014 attracting over 2,000 people, including students.

 Challenges

 The majority of Burmese internet users used the non-Unicode Zawgyi font so they have difficulty viewing Burmese Wikipedia before 2019.

+On February 19, 2021, Myanmar's junta military authorities blocked access to all language versions of Wikipedia as part of a broader crackdown on internet freedom following the 2021 coup.
+Due to this, Burmese Wikipedia have struggled with significant participation.